Discrete Morse theory for open complexes: Introduction

 Benedetti \cite{Benedetti2012} developed a discrete Morse theory for manifolds with boundary, and we describe here how his results relate to ours.
 Suppose $M$ is a triangulated $d$-manifold with boundary $\partial M$, and let $f$ be a {\em boundary-critical} discrete Morse function on $M$ (i.e., all the cells in $\partial M$ are critical for $f$).
 Denote the number of critical $i$-cells for $f$ in $M\setminus\partial M$ by $c_i^{\textrm{int}}$.
 Benedetti proved the following: \begin{enumerate} \item $M$ has the same homology as a cell complex with exactly $c_d^{\textrm{int}}$ $0$-cells, $c_{d-1}^{\textrm{int}}$ $1$-cells,..., $c_1^{\textrm{int}}$ $(d-1)$-cells, and $c_0^{\textrm{int}}$ $d$-cells. \item If, in addition, $M$ is PL, then $M$ is homotopy equivalent to a cell complex with $c_{d-k}$ $k$-cells, $k=0,\dots ,d$. \item These imply the relative weak Morse inequalities for all $k$. \end{enumerate} To prove the first two statements, Benedetti builds an explicit complex inside the dual block complex of $M$ with the requisite number of cells in each dimension.
 Our methods are different and do not explicitly yield the first two statements, but Theorem \ref{thm:khomology} generalizes this as much as possible.
 We do recover the third statement via the observation that $M$ and $M\setminus\partial M$ have the same homotopy type and that Poincar\'e duality tells us that Since $H_{d-k}(M)$ and $H^{d-k}(M)$ have the same rank, we conclude the result (Corollary \ref{cor:weak}).
 Moreover, our result holds in the more general setting of $K=X\setminus T$ for any simplicial pair $(X,T)$.

 We note also that in \cite{JostZhang23}, the authors develop a discrete Morse theory for certain types of hypergraphs, which they call {\em complex-like}.
 This is a technical condition, but it includes the requirement that the link of a hyperedge have the homotopy type of a sphere.
 Our open simplicial complexes are hypergraphs, but they need not be complex-like.
 Indeed, our running example, shown in Figure \ref{fig:runningexample}, is not complex-like as the link of the simplex $\sigma$ has the homotopy type of three points, which is not a sphere.
-Moreover, our methods here differ from those in \cite{JostZhang23}, although we do make use of one of their results (Prop. \ref{prop:strongdef}), which applies to arbitrary hypergraphs.
+Moreover, our methods here differ from those in \cite{JostZhang23}, which relates discrete Morse theory to the continuous version via Lov\'asz extension.

+Finally, some remarks on computational aspects are in order.
+We take a discrete gradient on an open simplicial complex as given.
+That is, we do not explicitly say how one might obtain such an object.
+Existing algorithms (e.g., \cite{BabsonHersh2005,JoswigPfetsch2006,KKM2005,Lewiner2003}) for constructing discrete gradients on simplicial complexes can be adapted easily to this setting.
+We therefore focus here on the topological consequences of the existence of discrete gradients on open complexes.